Impact of the COVID-19 pandemic on combat sports: Ultimate Fighting Championship

 The main North American promotion UFC went on with its 13 March event UFC Fight Night: Lee vs. Oliveira in Brasília, Brazil, behind closed doors.
 On 16 March, UFC announced that the next three UFC Fight Night events, Overeem vs. Harris, Ngannou vs. Rozenstruik, and Woodley vs. Edwards, would be postponed to future dates.

 In regards to its next pay-per-view, UFC 249 on 18 April, UFC president Dana White stated that the event would likely go on, but at a new venue behind closed doors.
 It was originally to be held at New York City's Barclays Center, but a stay-at-home order was issued by the New York state government.
 On 18 March, the New York State Athletic Commission also withdrew its sanctioning for the event.
 Due to international travel restrictions and other withdrawals, a revised card for UFC 249 was unveiled 6 April with a location still being determined.
 On 7 April, White disclosed that he had booked an unspecified venue for two months, in order to host both UFC 249 and other future events involving U.S. fighters.
 He also disclosed plans to secure a "private island" to host events with international fighters.

 The new UFC 249 venue was subsequently revealed to be Tachi Palace—a tribal casino in Lemoore, California; as it is on tribal land, it also fell outside of the jurisdiction of the California State Athletic Commission, meaning that events held there could be self-sanctioned.
 On 9 April, UFC announced that UFC 249 had been canceled, and all other UFC events would be suspended until further notice.
 White cited interventions from high-ranking staff of the UFC's U.S. media rightsholders, ESPN Inc. and parent The Walt Disney Company.
-The New York Post reported that Governor of California Gavin Newsom had contacted Disney chairman and former CEO Bob Iger, urging ESPN and the UFC to not hold the event.
 Despite the cancellation, White stated that he was still going on with his "Fight Island" project.